Braslava/travel-planner/readme.md

 ## Deploying

-This project is deployed at TODO
+This project is deployed at [https://news-evaluation.herokuapp.com/](https://news-evaluation.herokuapp.com/)

 ## Testing